All Episodes

 Does that make sense?

-Like getting rid of, say, as you said, students that didn't make the cut, you're getting rid of them because they're not good enough.
+Like getting rid of, say, you, as you said, students that didn't make the cut.

 You're saving them from further heartache in the future, you know, knowing that they're not going to make it.

-You don't want to see them suffer, but they're not good enough and they need to go down a path that is more suitable to them.
+You don't want to see them suffer, but you they're not good enough and they need to go down a path that is more suitable to them.

-At the time, they may suffer, but I don't believe the intent is evil still.
+At the time they may suffer, but I don't believe the intent is evil still.

 Not quite.